wp-plugins/gspeech/readme.txt

 [Download GSpeech](http://2glux.com/projects/gspeech) from our website and enable the following features:

 ### Features:
-* Allows to listen any text from the site.
+* Allows to listen any text from the site!
 * Listen to selected text.
 Speaker will apear, when You select a part of the text!
 * Autoplay Feature.
 [See Demo](http://2glux.com/projects/gspeech/demo)
-* Feature to set greeting audio for your users.
+* Feature to set greeting audio for your users!
 * Feature to set different greetings for loged in users.
 * Speaking menus.
 Users can listen menus when they hover them!
 * Ability to set custom events.
 * More than 50 languages supported by Google!
-* Unlimited text to speech.
+* Unlimited text to speech!
 * Place speaker wherever you want.
 * Ability to set custom style and language for each TTS block!
 * 40 speaker types!